-Judgment of the Court of Appeals, Civil Division VI, dated December 18, 2019
+Judgment of the Court of Appeal in Warsaw, 6th Civil Division, dated 18th December 2019

 VI ACa 352/18

-Court of Appeals in Warsaw VI Civil Division, composed of:
+The Court of Appeal in Warsaw, 6th Civil Division, composed of:

 Presiding Judge: Urszula Wiercińska

-having recognized on November 28, 2019 in Warsaw, at a hearing, the case from the action of K. K. as a representative of the group, consisting of [details of 39 group members] against the Housing Cooperative “(…)” in W. for payment
+having recognized on 28th November 2019 in Warsaw, at a hearing, the case brought by K. K. as a representative of the group, consisting of [details of 39 group members] against the Housing Cooperative “(…)” in W. for payment

-as a result of the defendant’s appeal against the judgment of the District Court in Warsaw dated December 5, 2017, file number III C 56/15
+as a result of the defendant’s appeal against the judgment of the Regional Court in Warsaw dated 5th December 2017, file number III C 56/15

-1. rectifies the obvious inaccuracy contained in the judgment of the Regional Court in Warsaw dated December 5, 2017, ref. no. III C 56/15, in such a way that in the paragraph after the words: “from the action of K. K. as a representative of the class,” adding: “consisting of: [data of 39 class members]”;
+1. rectifies the obvious inaccuracy contained in the judgment of the Regional Court in Warsaw dated 5th December 2017, ref. no. III C 56/15, in such a way that in the comparison after the words: “brought by K. K. as a representative of the group” adds: “consisting of: [data of 39 group members]”;

 2. amends the judgment under appeal in the first paragraph so that it reads as follows: